In the UK there is currently no hotel occupancy tax and to my knowledge no intention to introduce one.

 The Rent a Room Scheme is a UK tax free allowance when you rent a room in your house to a third party.
 This is applicable to ‘Shared room’ listings but no to ‘Entire place’ listings on Airbnb (that is unless is it usually your main home).

-2. Other Tax Deductable costs incurred from running your Airbnb listing might be:
+Tax Deductable costs incurred from running your Airbnb listing might be:

 - accountants’ fees